btc-vision/btc-runtime/README.md

 ## Introduction

-The OPNet Smart Contract Runtime contains all the necessary components to effectively create smart contracts for Bitcoin L1.
+The OPNet Smart Contract Runtime contains all the necessary components to effectively create smart contracts on Bitcoin L1.
 The runtime is written in AssemblyScript.

 ### Installation